 Colt is Andrea Kerr and Jared Hawkes.
 They are based in London and have been making music since 2003.
-Currently they are writing a new album which will be released on their label Obvious Records.
+Cold are currently writing new material.

 The band began as writing duo Living With Eating Disorders; Andrea and Jared met in a west London recording studio and on the strength of demos attracted the interest of legendary producer John Fryer.

 In August 2004 they released their debut EP ‘White Like Snow’ and the end of 2004 saw the band support ‘Psychic TV’ and ‘Whitehouse’, but increasing pressure forced the band to withdraw from the public eye and on the 16th March 2005 LWED performed their last gig – a multi media gallery project ‘parliament of monsters’, with live sets, projections and sculptures.